MIDS-INFO-W18/Faria_Mardhani_W205_Exercise_1/Exercise_2/Readme.txt

 Step 2: Enter the Exercise 2/extweetwordcount directory

 Step 3: Type: "sparse run" --> This will run the topology and write the output of the application to the PostgreSQL database.
-Note: The program will continue running (obtaining a livestream tweets) until you stop it by hitting Control + c.
+Note: The program will continue running (obtaining a livestream of tweets) until you stop it by hitting Control + c.

 Step 4: You can now query the database using the finalresults.py and histogram.py files.
 In order to do this, first change your directory back to Exercise_2